Coping During COVID-19

-Over the past few months, we have moved from a health crisis to an ongoing global upending of our economic, health, and social structures.
+Over the past several months, we have moved from a health crisis to an ongoing global upending of our economic, health, and social structures.
 We are all affected by this trauma and, we can become overwhelmed, anxious or struggle to cope.
 This is perfectly normal, given the speed at which this situation has changed, the loss of routine and the amount of information available.

 Every person handles these feelings differently and there are many things we can do to care for our own mental health and that of our loved ones during these difficult times, such as:

 - Avoid excessive exposure to media coverage.
 Find time to disconnect.

 - Continue to find ways to connect with others in your life, such as by phone, online or outdoors with adequate social distancing and/or face coverings

 - Help those in need, especially those who may be homebound and rely on others.